 5 There is, however, an important terminological difference between the two sources; Van Notten inteprets kinship terminology in absolute terms; Lewis argues that it actually describes relative position in the genealogical tree.
 He writes:

 The four terms, qabiil, 3 qolo, jilib 4 and reer which are commonly used to refer to different levels of grouping, and which have been consistently misinterpreted by most writers on the Somali, can legitimately all be applied to the same genealogical and political unit in different contexts.
-Generally speaking, apart from its restricted use to designate the descendants of living man, reer means lineage in an extended sense.
-Thus the Ḍulbahante clan is lineage (reer) of the Daarood clan-family and smaller units within the Ḍulbahante are lineages (reers) of the Ḍulbahante clan, and so on down to the minimal unit which consists of man and his sons.
+Generally speaking, apart from its restricted use to designate the descendants of a living man, reer means lineage in an extended sense.
+Thus the Ḍulbahante clan is a lineage (reer) of the Daarood clan-family and smaller units within the Ḍulbahante are lineages (reers) of the Ḍulbahante clan, and so on down to the minimal unit which consists of a man and his sons.
 The Arabic loan-word, qabiil, is generally restricted in use to the larger units such as clans, sub-clans, and primary lineage-groups.
 But here again its use is entirely relative.
-What, in relation to smaller unit is referred to as qabiil, in relation to larger unit is spoken of as qolo or jilib.
-If man of the Ḍulbahante, referring to his relations with other members of his clan, describes his qabiil as Ḍulbahante, his qolo as Barkad ( primary lineage-group) and his jilib as smaller Barkad lineage, he may in another situation refer to Daarood as his qabiil his qolo as Harti (see genealogy at end of text) and finally his jilib as Ḍulbahante.
+What, in relation to a smaller unit is referred to as a qabiil, in relation to a larger unit is spoken of as qolo or jilib.
+If a man of the Ḍulbahante, referring to his relations with other members of his clan, describes his qabiil as Ḍulbahante, his qolo as Barkad (a primary lineage-group) and his jilib as a smaller Barkad lineage, he may in another situation refer to Daarood as his qabiil his qolo as Harti (see genealogy at end of text) and finally his jilib as Ḍulbahante.
 None of these terms can be assigned any precise or fixed significance except by reference to other units.
 All are relative terms within the hierarchy of segmentation based on agnatic connexion.

 6 A partial exception exists for women; a man’s wife is in some respects classified by her husband’s genealogy, in some respects by her own, so a woman of clan A married to a man of clan B is in some respects a part of the latter clan.

 7 the more distant units are genealogically, the greater the likelihood of extended strife between the larger units of which they are segments.
-Thus strife between segment of the Ḍulbahante and segment of the Habar Tol Ja'lo is more likely to lead to fighting between the Ḍulbahante as unit opposed to the Habar Tol Ja'lo as unit, than is strife between one group of Faaraḥ Garaad and one segment of Maḥamuud Garaad to general war between these two segments of the Ḍulbahante. ...
-The smaller unit the greater is its cohesion, and the larger unit the more likely is it to split into hostile groups following the lines of genealogical cleavage.
+Thus strife between a segment of the Ḍulbahante and a segment of the Habar Tol Ja'lo is more likely to lead to fighting between the Ḍulbahante as a unit opposed to the Habar Tol Ja'lo as a unit, than is strife between one group of Faaraḥ Garaad and one segment of Maḥamuud Garaad to a general war between these two segments of the Ḍulbahante. ...
+The smaller a unit the greater is its cohesion, and the larger a unit the more likely is it to split into hostile groups following the lines of genealogical cleavage.
 (Lewis 1961 p.
 152)

 8 Lewis 1961, p.
 2.

 9 “In principle, within the clan dia-paying groups oppose dia-paying groups, primary lineage-groups primary lineage-groups, and within the clan-family clans oppose clans.
 But the simple model of agnatic segmentation with equipoised units at every level is distorted by the recognition of irregular growth and by the importance given to the uneven distribution of man-power and fighting potential.
-These inequalities are counteracted partly by uterine ties which act as built-in compensating mechanism, and partly by alliances (gaashaanbuur) outside kinship.”
+These inequalities are counteracted partly by uterine ties which act as a built-in compensating mechanism, and partly by alliances (gaashaanbuur) outside kinship.”
 (Lewis 1961 p.
 159)

 10 It is not the Somali term.
 I conjecture that the British administrators used it because of prior experience in Muslim states, where dia plays an element in Shari’a, as described in chapter IV.